sethforprivacy/sethforprivacy.com/content/posts/community-drama-and-mobile-os.md

 # Next steps

-If you're using Google Android/iOS today and want to switch, I can highly recommend reaching out to [@maxtannahill](https://twitter.com/maxtannahill) (or his company [Mamushi](https://mamushi.io/)) to start the switch based on personal experience, and be sure to take a look at [my guide]({{< ref "/content/posts/switching-to-copperhead-os.md" >}}) to help the transition.
+If you're using Google Android/iOS today and want to switch, I can highly recommend [CalyxOS](https://calyxos.org/) as a great alternative that can be a bit easier to transition to due to [support for microG](https://calyxos.org/features/microg/) based on personal experience, and be sure to take a look at [my guide]({{< ref "/content/posts/switching-to-calyxos.md" >}}) to help the transition.

-If you want to use a FOSS alternative and/or don't want to pay for CopperheadOS, [CalyxOS](https://calyxos.org/) is a great alternative that can be a bit easier to transition to due to [support for microG](https://calyxos.org/features/microg/).

 If you have any questions from this post or would like more information on a specific aspect of my thought process or decision here, please reach out via [Twitter, Matrix, or email]({{< ref "/content/about.md#how-to-contact-me" >}}).